danhall123/patch/README.md

-# PATCH App
+# PATCH - Real Prototype
-This is the full version of your on-site reporting platform.
+This version includes all structure and sample elements.